 The following equation provides the electrical input power :

 Input power can also be expressed in kW and it is the power that is used to establish the installation’s power statement.

 A motor must be used with the frequency defined by the constructor.
 A motor designed to take 50Hz will produce a lower torque if supplied from a 60 Hz power source.

 Mass produced motors have an efficiency r that rises with the motor’s power.

 For a given motor, the efficiency quoted by the constructor refers to full-load operation; it will drop slightly with the load.

 - ρ = 0.85 at 4/4 load,

 - ρ = 0.80 at 1/2 load.

 calculating a motor’s power

-For the purpose of establishing a motor's rated power, we recommend using, with regard to the mechanical power absorbed by the driven unit, the following margins (save in special cases, such as crushers, comminuters) :
+To determine a motor's rated power, it is recommend to use, taking into account the mechanical power absorbed by the driven unit, the following margins (save in special cases, such as crushers, comminutors):